 This is based upon ancient Chinese principles and has been known to help many women fight that horrible nausea.
 You can watch this short video to find out how you can apply the pressure and the points you should focus on if you want to give this a shot.

-7. Avoid carbonation, citrus and fried foods
+7. Avoid carbonation, citrus, and fried foods

 These tend to make your stomach less than happy.
 They can cause increased bloating, gas and even irritation, resulting in increased nausea.
-Try to make sure you eat healthy and it can not only keep you feeling better, it is also great for your baby!
+Try to make sure you eat healthily and it can not only keep you feeling better, it is also great for your baby!

 8. Take extra B6

 B6 has been known to help some women fight nausea.
 No one is sure really why that is, but it might be an option.
 Since this is a supplement, you need to consult with your doctor before trying this method.
 Many can add 25 mg 3 times daily and it can make a difference.